python-microscopy/python-microscopy/doc/tiff_handling.rst

     information.
 An additional problem with having to quantize the data is that the upper and lower bounds of the valid, e.g. 8 bit range would need to be determined and are unlikely to be the same across different images and image types.
-Saving as floating point removes the need to chose a scaling factor and any potential for loss due to quantization.
-It is the only **safe** option for an intermediate data format, despite lack of widespread software support.
+Saving as floating point removes the need to chose a scaling factor and any potential for loss due to quantization. **It is the only safe option for an intermediate data format**, despite lack of widespread software support.

 Deprecated `.tiff` format saving